gvwilson/thirdbit/src/fiction/madica/index.md

 Madica looked the snapped-off handlebars that was still in her hand, then at the stub of post sticking up from the control panel, then at the dashed line tracing the flying saucer's path on the big screen.
 She gulped.
-Mr. Poudell was right---they were still on a course directly away from Earth with no way to change direction.
+Mr. Poudell was right—they were still on a course directly away from Earth with no way to change direction.

 "Can't you fix it?" she asked.